Alert icon

 Project Cost: $11,111,111

-The Arizona Department of Transportation, in conjunction with the Federal Highway Administration, has initiated a project on State Route 89A in Oak Creek Canyon that is expected to be under construction in early spring 2022 and anticipated to be completed in late 2023.
-The project includes:
+The Arizona Department of Transportation, in conjunction with the Federal Highway Administration, has initiated a project on State Route 89A in Oak Creek Canyon to address the following:

 • Drainage and Sediment Control